Now, more than ever, young and old need to come together to learn from the past, live fully in the present, and dream for the future.

-The Legacy Project's 25th annual Listen to a Life Story Contest runs to
+The Legacy Project's 26th annual Listen to a Life Story Contest runs to

-Dream: A Tale of Wonder, Wisdom & Wishes by
+The contest was inspired by the award-winning bestseller Dream: A Tale of Wonder, Wisdom & Wishes by

 To enter the Listen to a Life Contest, a young person 8-18 years old interviews an older person over 50 years (cannot be a parent; may be a grandparent, older friend, mentor, neighbor, assisted living or long-term care resident, etc.).
 The young person then writes a 300-word essay (maximum) based on the interview.